anandprakash0/funchess/readme.md

 Enter a game by its PGN or pick a game from your Chess.com / Lichess.org account and have it analysed so that you can see where your mistakes and brilliancies are.

 **ANNOUNCEMENT**<br>
-Freechess is currently closed to further contributions - we are working on rebuilding the website from the ground up :)
+Funchess is currently closed to further contributions - we are working on rebuilding the website from the ground up :)

 ## Running locally
 ### Prerequisites